ericlathrop/socketless/docs/HOWTO.md

 Without an argument, `createServer` will create a plain HTTP server to negotiate websocket "upgrade requests" (since all websocket connections start life as an HTTP call).

-By default, that web server will not serve any sort of HTTP traffic outside of websocket upgrade calls, but you can assigned route handlers in order to serve regular content, using `.addroute(...)`:
+By default, that web server will not serve any sort of HTTP traffic outside of websocket upgrade calls, but you can assign route handlers in order to serve regular content, using `.addroute(...)`:

 ```js
 import { linkClasses } from "socketless";